rimutaka/posts/elasticquery-write-update/readme.md

 Reference to database and/or server name in 'srv_sql2008.central.dbo.tb_agency' is not supported in this version of SQL Server.
 ```

 The problem here is that Azure SQL uses a slightly different framework for accessing data between databases called [Elastic Query](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-elastic-query-overview).
-It is similar to [Linked Server](https://docs.microsoft.com/en-us/sql/relational-databases/linked-servers/linked-servers-database-engine) concept used by MSSQL with one major limitation - **it does not support INSERT, UPDATE or DELETE statements**.
-This limitation has some major implications for most on-prem multi-database systems trying to migrate to Azure.
+It is similar to [Linked Server](https://docs.microsoft.com/en-us/sql/relational-databases/linked-servers/linked-servers-database-engine) concept used by MSSQL with one major limitation - **it does not support DML operations like INSERT, UPDATE or DELETE**.
+That limitation is a major impediment for most on-prem multi-database systems trying to migrate to Azure.

 *It is puzzling why Microsofts has not implemented such important and commonly used feature of MS SQL in Azure.
 Their suggested workaround is to use a remote procedure call, which doesn't fully address the problem.
-Migrating a system with hundreds or thousands of INSERT / UPDATE / DELETE statements that have to be converted into remote SP calls is bound to be costly.*
+Migrating a system with hundreds or thousands of INSERT / UPDATE / DELETE statements that have to be converted into remote SP calls is a costly undertaking.*

 **We implemented a solution that allowed us to minimize the cost of migration by automating the code refactoring in views, functions and stored procedures to comply with Azure ElasticQuery limitations.**

-# Mirror-tables alternative for ElasticQuery INSERT/UPDATE/DELETE
+# Mirror-table alternative for using INSERT/UPDATE/DELETE with ElasticQuery

 The core idea was to create mirror objects for tables and stored procedures to make DML (INSERT/UPDATE/DELETE) operations appear local and abstract the remote part of the interaction.